damoreluc/Transport-telemetry/README.md

-# WiFi Example 05: MQTT client template with WiFi network connection
+# Transport Telemetry: MQTT client with WiFi network connection

 The project is a basic model for building an MQTT client.
 It should be considered as a reference for more complex projects based on the MQTT protocol on ESP32.